High School

 Share this article

 In spite of her hardships, however, Nila has only leaned into her passions further.
 “I feel this responsibility in me that I have to speak up for everyone who doesn’t have a voice, who doesn’t have that right to speak up,” says Nila.
+This drive to advocate for others is a powerful motivator.

 Given Nila’s passion for changing the world, it makes sense that she also fell in love with entrepreneurship: “Having a business feels like being your own boss,” she says.
 Entrepreneurship is the key to leveling up your confidence and skill set, unlocking freedom to set your own rules, carve your own path, and guide and lead others.
+For many young people, entrepreneurship offers a path to empowerment.

 Here are four things you (or your kids!) can learn from her story:

-1. Don’t discount your impact
+1. Don’t discount your impact.

 At every opportunity, Nila has made sure she’s used her platform to fight for the causes she believes in.
 “There are so many people who have large audiences who are silent about this,” she says.
 “I want to stand up and talk about this so that people who have the power and the influence can take action.”

 Whether your child has a large platform or not, everyone can make a difference on issues they care about within their own circle of influence.
+Youth advocacy can start small and grow.

 How does your child want to change the world?
 How can they raise awareness for that issue among their friends, classmates, or community?
 What solution can they build as an entrepreneur to make the world a better place?

 When your child sees that they have the power to make even a small impact, they’ll feel empowered to continue creating the change they wish to see in the world.
+This sense of agency is crucial for young changemakers.

-1. Push your comfort zone
+1. Push your comfort zone.

 One of the biggest challenges Nila believes that kids face in both entrepreneurship and advocacy?
 Not believing in themselves.

 But, you won’t magically wake up one day and have incredible confidence.
 It comes from starting to get outside your comfort zone, challenge yourself and see yourself succeed.
+Stepping outside one's comfort zone builds resilience.

-“BETA Camp opened doors for me.
+“Prequel opened doors for me.
 I’ve entered a world of so many smart people.
 It changed my perspective and let me be myself and stand up for what I believe in.
 It helped me boost my confidence and follow my passion.”

 1. Learn to face rejection.